Physical Therapy Department

 - The 4 + 3 program is the “regular” track (HSP4) that provides the opportunity for students to complete their baccalaureate degree prior to beginning the graduate DPT program.

-- The 3 + 3 program is an “accelerated” track (HSPT) that provides the opportunity for students to earn their DPT degree from Utica College in six years while earning their baccalaureate degree along the way.
+- The 3 + 3 program is an “accelerated” track (HSPT) that provides the opportunity for students to earn their DPT degree from Utica University in six years while earning their baccalaureate degree along the way.
 This track is considered for those students having a strong background in math and science and who may have advanced placement or college credits.